evapumar/openshift/install/README.md

 ```

-Now you can access your cluster in this URL:
+Now you can access your cluster in this URL (please substitute 'training' by the actual name of your cluster):
 * https://console-openshift-console.apps.training.sebastian-colomar.es

 In order to fix the problem of the invalid certificate you need to follow these instructions: